amirsojoodi/Manuals-and-Tutorials/linux/Ubuntu-installation/README.md

  - Put these lines in it:
  - Acquire::http::proxy "http://user:pass@proxy:port";
  - Acquire::https::proxy "https://user:pass@proxy:port";
+ - If you have configured local repository, you can add its address as the proxy.
 7. Configure network:
  - $ sudo apt-get purge network-manager
  - $ sudo gedit /etc/network/interfaces